JakeYu1212/Notes/ThePowerofHabit.md

 Embedded within King's philosophy was a set of new behaviors that converted participants from followers into self-directing leaders … the protest became a movement fueled by  people who were acting because they had taken ownership of a historic event.

-### 9. The Nuerology of Free Will - Are We Responsible for Our Habits?
+### 9. The Neurology of Free Will - Are We Responsible for Our Habits?

 "Sleepwalking is a reminder that wake and sleep are not mutually exclusive," Mark Mahowald, a professor of neurology at the University of Minnesota and a pioneer in understanding sleep behaviors, told me."The part of your brain that monitors your behavior is asleep, but the parts capable of very complex activities are awake.
 The problem is that there's nothing guiding the brain except for basic patterns, your most basic habits.
 You follow what exits in your head, because you're not capable of making a choice."